noanonoa/flappy-bird/README.md

 # FINAL THOUGHTS
 *any progress/working comments*
 > working with generated images of rectangles `fillRect()` was proving to be more work than actually drawing canvas images from a sprite image source.
 This meant working with images from the beginning would just make things simpler in the long run.
 > incrementing gravity to increase velocity was crucial to the feel of the game.
 It made the bird falling feel natural and is an important concept to learn.
 Flapping, or flying, meant setting the velocity to fly key-value which doesn't translate well when reading code.

+>Infinite pipe spawning has been a road block for me.
+Animating canvas images seem even more challenging.

 > array of the pipes
 > use pipeGap to create set of pipes but in a random spot